john-science/john-science.github.io/_posts/2018-05-30-doctor-who-summer.md

 Anyway, you can watch them all on **[twitch.tv](https://www.doctorwho.tv/watch/twitch/#US)**.

-And here is the viewing calendar (PDT in the US).
+And here is the viewing calendar (PDT in the US):

 <br/>

-### 1st Doctor - William Hartnell - Black and White - Proof that TV pacing used to be *much* slower
+### 1st Doctor - William Hartnell - Black and White

+Proof that TV pacing used to be *much* slower

 Date | Adventures | 1st Run | 2nd Run | 3rd Run
 :--- | :--- | :---: | :---: | :---: